Table of Contents

 The Bridge

-The Johnson Street Bridge (the iconic Blue Bridge,built 1923, replaced 2018) is at the north end of the Inner Harbour.
-The new bridge (“the Bridge”) is at the west ends of Pandora Street and Johnson Street in Victoria.
-It’s adraw bridge raised for maritime traffic between the Inner Harbour and the Upper Harbour.
-It crosses the harbour from Victoria in the east to the Esquimalt peninsula, and connects to Esquimalt Road on the west side of the harbour.
-The 2018 bridge has wide cycling lanes marked outside the vehicle lanes, and a multipurpose span for pedestrians and cyclists north of the vehicular span.
+The Johnson Street Bridge (the locally iconic Blue Bridge, built 1923, ws at the north end of the Inner Harbour.
+The new bridge, opened in 2018 (“the Bridge”) is in substantially the same place, at the west ends of Pandora Street and Johnson Street in Victoria.
+It’s a draw bridge raised for maritime traffic between the Inner Harbour and the Upper Harbour.
+It crosses the harbour from Victoria in the east to the Esquimalt peninsula.
+Esquimalt Road on the west side of the harbour runs west from the Bridge.
+The 2018 bridge has cycling lanes marked outside the vehicle lanes, and a multipurpose span for pedestrians and cyclists north of the vehicular span.
 The multipurpose span has an overpass at the west (Esquimalt Road) end that crosses over the vehicular lanes connecting the multipurpose span, the Galloping Goose trail and the end of the E&N Regional trail.
-With the completion of the bridge replacement, it is possible to:
+With the completion of the bridge replacement, it is possible to cross the Bridge several ways and use the trail networks to avoid some traffic-clogged roads.

 After crossing the Bridge, cyclists can proceed through Victoria West and Esquimalt.
-There are two main cycling choices after the Bridge, involving Regional Trails managed by the Capital Regional District (“CRD”).
-(Victoria is the capital city of the province of British Columbia; the CRD is municipal agency that serves a group of municipal bodies.)
+There are two main cycling choices west of the Bridge, involving Regional Trails managed by the Capital Regional District (“CRD”).
 One involves the Esquimalt part of the E&N trail or other routes through Vic West and Esquimalt to the West Shore area.
 The other is the Galloping Goose to the Switch Bridge, where a rider can take either the Galloping Goose Regional west Trail or the Lochside Regional Trail north.
 The Goose goes out to the West Shore area.
 The Lochside Trail goes, ultimately, to the BC Ferry terminal at Swartz Bay and other places at the north end of the Saanich Peninsula.

 Regional Trails